 1. NBC picks up "Taxi" from ABC.

 "Taxi" gets lost in the shuffle all the time.
 It doesn't help that this show, which won three straight Emmys for Outstanding Comedy Series, happened to air, from '78-'82, so it doesn't really have a decade associated with it.
 It came out too late to be remembered for the '70s, and ended too early to be remember as an '80s show, but I rank it among the Top 20 Shows of all-time, and pretty much everybody I know who remembers and has seen the show, probably gives it a similar rating.
 It made a lot of people superstars, Danny Devito, Christopher Lloyd, Andy Kaufman, Judd Hirsch, Tony Danza, Marilu Henner, among others.
 Not-to-mention James L. Brooks, who helped create the show.
 "Taxi" was originally a runaway hit on ABC, but after it's third season, ABC switched it's spot in the lineup, to Thursday 9;30pm, which was at that time, CBS's prime spot and the show started losing ratings to the likes of "Nurse" and "Magnum, P.I." among others.
 NBC won the bidding war after ABC canceled the series, and it kept it's spot in the lineup, but Brooks got together with a couple writers who worked on "M*A*S*H" and "The Mary Tyler Moore Show", Glen & Les Charles, and they created "Cheers" as "Taxi"'s lead-in.
 NBC's Thursday 9:00pm slot is arguably the most gloried and honored spot in the television lineup.
 "Cheers", "Seinfeld", "Frasier" "Will & Grace", and even after the Must See TV era ended, "The Office" held that honored spot, almost thirty years of, the best of television.
-(And there were those rare times when Zucker put "The Apprentice" on that spot, and gee, wow, CBS wins Thursday nights now.)
+(And there were those rare times when Zucker put "The Apprentice" on that spot, and gee, wow, wonder why CBS wins Thursday nights now.)
 "Taxi" would end soon enough, but the move meant that the era CBS's dominance would soon be over.
-ABC's had multiple identity crises over the years, but after "Barney Miller"'s final season Emmy win for Comedy Series, (Which was "Taxi"'s companion show in the ABC lineup btw), they didn't have another Emmy win for Comedy Series until "Modern Family", even with ratings juggernauts like "Home Improvement" and "Roseanne" helping make them the Must See TV alternative for a while there.
+ABC's had multiple identity crises over the years, but after "Barney Miller"'s final season Emmy win for Comedy Series, (Which was "Taxi"'s companion show in the ABC lineup btw), they didn't have another Emmy win for Comedy Series until "Modern Family", even with ratings juggernauts like "Home Improvement" and "Roseanne" helping make them be the Must See TV alternative for a while there.
 Still, though, ABC bumbling it's biggest show, leading to the creation of Must See TV, that's a big enough legacy worthy of the number one, but it's actually the alternate scenario that really makes this moment interesting.
-You see, there was a bidding war for "Taxi", but it wasn't NBC and CBS, in fact, for most of 1981, when the battle was on for the series, the leading bidder, was HBO.
+You see, there was a bidding war for "Taxi", but it wasn't just NBC and CBS, in fact, for most of 1981, when the battle was on for the series, the leading bidder, was HBO.
 And this was well over a decade before HBO was taken remotely seriously as a network known for producing quality original content, but they were trying to be in the fight back then.
 James L. Brooks even once told Marilu Henner that if they end up on HBO, the first shot of the show will be of her tits, just so everybody knows they were on HBO.
 While, that's definitely one reason to wish that had happened, but even without that, imagine the alternate scenario where HBO picks up "Taxi", and then got "Cheers" and started their television legacy back then?
 Even still, this was the first sign of HBO and cable's dominance in the years to come.
 All this makes "Taxi" moving to NBC the most landscape-altering time a television show changed networks.

 I hope you enjoyed the list, and if you think I missed one that was more landscape-altering or more interesting, let me know.
 It's possible I missed one or two of the big ones, especially since I only have American shows on here; I don't know the British TV landscape as well.
 I had fun, next time, I promise, I'll do your guys' choice for a Top Ten List; but this one was for me, and now I'm gonna go spend my birthday, eh, probably watching movies and television like I do most everyday.
 (Shrugs) Oh well.